codycosta/RA-Sort-5XX/README.md

 This step will take the most work, but is not difficult to do
 <!-- First, keep your path to python handy, we will need it later.\ -->

-An easy check do check if python's executable file is found on your path is to run the following in any folder in the terminal:
+An easy way to check if python's executable file is found on your path is to run the following in any folder in the terminal:
 ```powershell
 > gcm python